Participation with Payers Policy

 What steps should the surgeon's office take?

-information on behalf of the physician about any amount owed.
+for the amount owed.
 Note that physician bills may come from one of four practice

-Neuromonitoring Associates, P.C., and Midwest Neuromonitoring Associates, P.C.
+groups: American Neuromonitoring Associates, P.C., Midwest Neuromonitoring Associates,

 Payer Medical Policies